edoardopuggioni/crowdpatching/ethereum/README.md

     Instead of downloading the program from the [main Ganache website](https://www.trufflesuite.com/ganache) go to the [official GitHub repository](https://github.com/trufflesuite/ganache/releases) to download a specific version of the program from the assets: this implementation was **tested with version 2.4.0**

-# Build and run smart contracts
+# Build and deploy the smart contracts

 ## Run Ganache (Ethereum local blockchain)